 Since 2008, Pennylane has offered one-on-one artist consultations, workshops, seminars and brand development through her own company, Dazed and Confucius Consulting; assisting and advising emerging artists on how to achieve their career goals in the fine art industry.
-Pennylane holds a Master’s Degree in Visual Culture Theory from New York University and a Bachelor of arts’ Degree in Art and Art History from the University of Toronto.
-In the still under-developed field of Visual Culture, she has lectured at various forums in New York, New York; London, England; Toronto, Ontario; Chicago, Illinois; and Seoul, South Korea.
-Pennylane’s research interests and publications discuss the politics of representation, gender and identity in popular culture, film and fine art.
+Pennylane holds a Master’s Degree in Visual Culture Theory from New York University and has lectured at various forums including New York, London, Toronto, Chicago and Seoul.
+Her research interests and publications discuss the politics of representation, gender and identity in popular culture, film and fine art.

 In Vancouver, Pennylane manages the figurative artists’ collective Phantoms in the Front Yard, showcasing the work of prominent Vancouver artists at various pop-up locations.
 Founded by Pennylane in 2009, the group has garnered critical attention with its bi-annual exhibitions and established guest artists.
 Pennylane is currently an associate of Bau-Xi Gallery, with two locations in Toronto, one in Vancouver and one in Seattle.
 The gallery celebrates its 50th year in 2015, making it one of the oldest and most reputable commercial galleries in Canada.
 In the past 12 years, she has worked for Elliott Louis Gallery, Jacana Gallery and Jennifer Kostuik.

 At Langara College, Pennylane is responsible for creating and currently instructing the courses: Marketing for the Fine Artist and The Photographic Concept.
 An avid supporter of community arts and culture, she sits on the board for the Vancouver General Hospital and UBC Foundation, Art for Life Art Auction and the Vancouver Asian Film Festival.

 Image above taken by Kailey Fuller-Jackson